Voice of the Customer - Gain Valuable Insights From Customer Feedback

 And remember – every comment is essential, so don’t just focus on the top ones (the ones that have the most likes or so).

 Oh, and be sure to share all the customer feedback you collect and the data you get from it with all your employees.
-When everyone in the company understands and cares about customer satisfaction, it’ll be much easier to offer clients a unique, positive, and unforgettable experience.
+When everyone in the company understands and cares about customer satisfaction, offering clients a unique, positive, and unforgettable experience will be much easier.

 3. Use Customer Feedback Surveys

 When it comes to Voice of the Customer methods, nothing really beats feedback surveys.
-A good starting point is implementing pop-up feedback surveys on your website that are triggered to be displayed when a customer takes a certain action.
-For example, when they finish their purchase, a survey pops up asking them how well the buying process went for them, and what improvements they would suggest.
+A good starting point is implementing pop-up feedback surveys on your website that are triggered to be displayed when a customer takes a specific action.
+For example, when they finish their purchase, a survey pops up asking them how well the buying process went for them and what improvements they would suggest.

 You can also use a follow-up customer survey post-purchase.
-Essentially, you could send customers an email a few days or a week after they make a purchase asking them how they like your products/services, what they disliked, and what improvements they’d want to see.
+Essentially, you could send customers an email a few days or a week after they make a purchase, asking them how they like your products/services, what they dislike, and what improvements they want to see.

 4. Consider NPS Surveys to Get Customers a Voice

 If you’re not familiar with NPS, they are basically 1-question surveys that aim to find out how likely your customers are to recommend your products/services/brand to other people.
-The questions can also be open-ended, like asking customers what was disappointing/fulfilling about their experience with your business.
+The questions can also be open-ended, like asking customers what was fulfilling or disappointing about their experience with your business.

-Depending on how they answer, customers are then split into 3 groups:
+Depending on how they answer, customers are split into 3 groups:

 • Promoters